-The app also records all the data about a user’s shopping behavior, thus it becomes easy to provide them with suitable recommendations on the digital platform.
+The app also records all the data about a user’s shopping behavior, thus it becomes easy to provide them with suitable recommendations on the digital platform just as other efficient ecommerce solutions would.
 Thus, partnering with an experienced mobile development company should be a priority here.

 2. Sensor Fusion

 This comprises cameras and sensors that are located across the store to keep track of what item goes into the shopper’s cart.
 Where cameras oversee each and every move of the shopper, the sensors keep a record of the items displaced and put back on the shelf.